Federal court blocks third-country asylum rule for some 'metered' migrants

-A 9th U.S. Circuit Court of Appeals panel in San Francisco lifted a stay and barred a particular group of asylum-seekers from being subjected to a policy that would block U.S. asylum for migrants who had not sought protection first in a country they transited through on their journey to the border.
+A panel of the 9th U.S. Circuit Court of Appeals in San Francisco lifted a stay and barred a particular group of asylum-seekers from being subjected to a policy that would block U.S. asylum for migrants who had not sought protection first in a country through which they traveled on their journey to the border.

 The group comprises migrants who went to the border and sought to seek asylum before the rule's effective date in mid-July but who were forced to wait until after that date to present themselves at ports of entry.

-Then 9th Circuit granted a government stay pending appeal in December in the case.
+The 9th Circuit granted a government stay pending appeal in the case in December.

-In the 2-1 decision Thursday, the ruling said the record did not show “cognizable irreparable harm to the government over the relatively short period before the appeal of the preliminary injunction is resolved.”
+The 2-1 decision Thursday said the record did not show "cognizable irreparable harm to the government over the relatively short period before the appeal of the preliminary injunction is resolved."

 "Any harm suffered is largely the result of the government's own failure to keep records of asylum-seekers who have been metered or to provide the asylum-seekers with documentation of their attempt to seek asylum," the ruling said.